Xaan1506/Ashtronomy-basics/README.md

 📘 Overview

 This project is a simple educational webpage built with HTML & CSS, focusing on introducing the basics of Astronomy to beginners.
-It was created as part of the S&W Individual Project (Graded) assignment.
+It is created as part of the S&W Individual Project (Graded) assignment.

 🌌 Topic: Astronomy Basics